by Dr J Floor Anthoni (2005)

 Platycephalidae - flatheads: head greatly depressed with bony ridges

-and large pungent spines.
-Large breast fins and ventral fins immediately
+large pungent spines.
+Large breast fins and ventral fins immediately underneath.

 Cottidae - sculpins: